cancui0403/cancui0403.github.io/_news/announcement_2.md

 $$
 L(g \cdot X_i) = L(X_i), \quad \forall g \in E(r)
 $$
 Consequently, the posterior distribution $P(X_i | A_i)$ is not concentrated around a single point $X_i$, but is diffused across the entire equivalence class (or orbit) $[X_i] = \{ g \cdot X_i \mid g \in E(r) \}$.
-Without intervention, an ergodic MCMC sampler will wander across this orbit, rendering marginal summaries of raw coordinates meaningless.
+Without intervention, an ergodic MCMC sampler will wander across this orbit.

+In other words, for each subject, its network implies a "certain" structured group of nodes in the latent space.
+The structure that manifests as distances between any two nodes is alomst fixed and is invariant to isometries.

-### 1.3 Consequences: The Dual Dilemma of Statistical Inference
+### 1.3 Consequences
 Failure to explicitly account for this geometric invariance renders standard MCMC methods susceptible to two critical statistical issues:

-#### (a) Individual Level: Rotational Drift
+#### (a) Individual Level: Drift
 Because the likelihood is flat along the equivalence orbit, the MCMC sampler undergoes a random walk in the orientation space.
-* **The Drift**: Even if the internal shape stabilizes, the absolute coordinates $X^{(t)}$ continuously rotate and translate.
-* **Diagnostic Failure**: Standard convergence diagnostics (e.g., trace plots) will reject the chain as "non-convergent" due to this drift.
+As a result, the chain for each of the subject drifts.
+Standard convergence diagnostics (e.g., trace plots) will reject the chain as "non-convergent" due to this drift.

 #### (b) Group Level: Incomparability and Meaningless Statistics
 Since each subject's latent space is realized in an arbitrary frame, raw coordinates are mathematically incommensurable across subjects.

 * **Incomparability**: Comparing Subject A’s node $k$ to Subject B’s node $k$ is invalid, as they are in different coordinate systems.
+Consider two structured groups of nodes, both of which are drifting in the latent spece.
+Clearly, they are imcomparable.

 * **Meaningless Aggregation**: Standard group-level statistics fail.
 For example, if we want to study the community structure, which corresponds to clusters in the latent space, we might be interested in the centre of each cluster.
 Therefore, some summation $\sum_{i \in \text{Group C}} X_i$ could be important.
 Hovever, since the latent positions of the subjects in some Group C are not in the same coordinate system, the summation is meaningless and uninformative.

 ---

 ## 2. Core Assumption: Approximate Shared Shape

 Before aligning different subjects, we must establish a theoretical basis for their comparability.
 Alignment is only statistically valid if the underlying latent structures share a common topology.
+If not, the alignment is meanless, and we will not benefit from cross-subject statistics since no common structure is shared.

 > **Assumption 1: Existence of a Common Template**
 > We assume there exists an unknown, centered "true" template configuration $T \in \mathbb{R}^{n \times r}$.
 For each subject $i$, the latent coordinates $X_i$ are a transformation of this template subject to individual noise: